natanfudge/fabric-docs/docs/Documentation/matcher.md

 following fields:

 - Inputs A/B
-  - Specify the two jars of the game, where
+  - Specify the two (maybe more) jars of the game, where
   - A is the already mapped version of the jar with an existing intermediary mapping
   - B is the new version with obfuscated class names that have changed.
 - Class path A/B
   - Specify all the libraries that are used by the game versions respectively.
 - Shared class path
-  - ðŸ¤·â€�â™€ï¸�
+  - Specifiy libraries used by both versions
 - Non-obfuscated class name pattern A/B (regex)
   - Supply a regular expression to fully match jar class entry names (using `/` instead of `.`)
   - Example: With StarMade (as of `0.201.364`) obfuscated classes are inside the `obfuscated` package.
     `(org\/|schine\/|PolygonStatsInterface\/).*` would match any
     class under the `org`, `schine` and `PolygonInterface` packages as they are already public APIs that do not need to be matched.

+Note: If any of the jars in the input/class path is invalid, clicking creating a new project button will have no response\!